mrigakshimishra/Portfolio/FinalProjectPart2.md

 ## User Research and Interviews

+For the User Research, getting the right feedback was crucial, thus I divided my questions into categories depending on what my key focus areas were for the storyline (Overall Story, Visualizations, and Engagement).
+This helped me get feedback for the areas most impactful to the story flow.

 <img src="TSWD_ Part 2 - Frame 1-2.jpg" alt="TSWD_ Part 2 - Frame 1-2" width="800" />

 <img src="TSWD_ Part 2 - Frame 2.jpg" alt="TSWD_ Part 2 - Frame 2" width="800" />